 - Attach the uploaded VHDs to new or existing Azure Stack Hub VMs.

 The optimal approach to minimizing the failback time is to automate it.

 For more information regarding automating the failback procedure described in this section, refer to Create VM disk storage in Azure Stack Hub.

 For more information regarding identifying the URI parameter of managed disks, refer to Download a Windows VHD from Azure.

-Azure Site Recovery integrates with Windows Server-based apps and roles, including SharePoint, Exchange, SQL Server, and Active Directory Domain Services (AD DS).
-This allows you to leverage the following capabilities to implement app-level protection and recovery:
+Site Recovery integrates with Windows Server-based apps and roles, including SharePoint, Exchange, SQL Server, and Active Directory Domain Services (AD DS).
+This allows you to use the following capabilities to implement app-level protection and recovery:

 - Integration with app-level replication technologies, such as SQL Server AlwaysOn Availability Groups, Exchange Database Availability Groups (DAGs), and AD DS replication